 The meaning of the word liturgy is then extended to cover any general service of a public kind.
 In the Septuagint, the word liturgy (and the verb λειτουργέω leitourgéo) is used for the public service of the temple (e.g., Exodus 38: 27; 39: 12, &c).
 It then it came to have a religious sense: the function of the priests, the ritual service of the Temple (e.g., Joel, 1: 9; 2: 17, &c.).

-An icon of the Priest Zecahariah in the Temple
+Icon of the Priest Zacahary in the Temple

 So in Christian use, liturgy meant the public, official service of the Church that corresponded to the official service of the Temple in the Old Law.

 In today’s usage, by liturgy we mean the form of rite or services prescribed by the Christian churches.